 • Features of your mole I'd worry about the most would be if it were increasing in size, changed colours or started bleeding.
 A family history of skin cancer is a huge red flag to me too.

-Note: this tip applies to all other manner of funny looking rashes - Don't go to your doctor with normal skin a month after your rash has recovered and expect him to telepathically read your mind.
+Note: this tip applies to all other manners of funny looking rashes - do not go to your doctor with normal skin a month after your rash has recovered and expect him to telepathically read your mind.

 2. What happens when your doctor can't decide if it's a scary mole?
-Also, a stitch in time saves 9
+Also, a stitch in time saves nine

-• This is a very minor procedure under local anaesthetic - After the mole is cut out, you'll get between 1-3 stitches, or a small electric current applied to your skin to stop any bleeding.
+• This is a very minor procedure under local anaesthetic - After the mole is cut out, you'll get between one two three stitches, or a small electric current applied to your skin to stop any bleeding.
 This takes less than 15 minutes in total, and you'll be walking out the door immediately after.

-• A stitch in time saves 9 - literally.
-If your dermatologist recommends that you have your mole removed, I'd strongly recommend going with his advise.
-Otherwise, a cancerous mole can result in your doctor performing a wide local excision, which requires a heck of a load more than 1-3 stitches.
+• A stitch in time saves nine - literally.
+If your dermatologist recommends that you have your mole removed, I'd strongly recommend going with his advice.
+Otherwise, a cancerous mole can result in your doctor performing a wide local excision, which requires a heck of a lot more than one to three stitches.

 3. Moles and pigment spots that increase in number as people age are almost always caused by the sun

-• I can't emphasize sun protection to my patients enough - As with most things health-related, prevention is better than cure.
+• I cannot emphasize sun protection to my patients enough - As with most things health-related, prevention is better than cure.

-• Don't want to be that old man or lady with plenty of moles and pigment spots everywhere?
-Cover up and use sunblock.
-Although there are other causes too, whenever I meet an elderly patient like that, his history invariably involves a lot of sunlight exposure during his younger days.
+• If you don't want a large number of moles and pigment spots on your skin in old age, cover up and apply sunblock.
+Although there are other causes too, whenever I meet an elderly patient with this situation, his or her history invariably involves a lot of sunlight exposure in younger days.

 • Lighter skin types are especially prone to sun damage and an increased risk of skin cancers - so for all those Korean-fair Song Joong Ki types, please make even more effort to protect yourself from the sun.